 And that’s just scratching the surface, because once the user clicks through, you need to match increasingly high user expectations with content that delivers on what it promised in the headline.

-And, of course, don’t forget how important it is for your creative to look good on the device your users are accessing the content on.
+And, of course, don’t forget how important it is for your creativity to look good on the device your users are accessing the content on.